Aryan-Jadon18/Aryan-Jadon18/README.md

 <p align="center"> (Open for Hiring)</p>
 <br>

 <h3 align="center">Taking new challenges and learning from it.
-Currently working on some exciting WEB DEV project and leaning DSA.
-I just want to perfect my Web Developement in upcoming months and collaborate with new people.
+Currently working on some exciting WEB DEV projects and learning DSA.
+I really want to perfect my Web Developement in upcoming months and collaborate with new people.
 Anyone who wants to join me in this process is welcome! (❁´◡`❁).</h3>

 <h2><p align="center"> <img src="https://komarev.com/ghpvc/?username=your-github-username&color=blueviolet" alt="aryan" />